Leopard

 And one option from

-Wildlife Behavioural Ecology
+Wildlife Behavioural Ecology – 20 credits

 This module focuses on the principles of wildlife ecology and animal behaviour with particular reference to mammal and bird species.
 It also introduces scientific methods in the study of ecology and behaviour.

-Ocean Challenges
+Ocean Challenges – 20 credits

 In this module you will learn about the challenges faced by the marine ecosystems and marine organisms.
-The module provides the you with the opportunity to engage in actual data collection and data analysis during a residential course (compulsory to the module).
+The module provides you with the opportunity to engage in actual data collection and data analysis during a residential course (compulsory to the module).
 You will also look at contemporary environmental issues in marine biology.
 The module encourages you to adopt an investigative approach to ecological studies.

 Choose one option from the following:

-Final Year Project and Professional Skills (HANS)
+Final Year Project and Professional Skills – 40 credits

 This dissertation module allows you to develop independent research skills, including both data collection/generation (for example, via lab-based research or fieldwork) and analysis, while conducting research on a topic in an area relevant to your programme of study.
 You will also develop your professional skills, with a focus on employability.

-Final Year Project with Science Communication and Professional Skills
+Final Year Project with Science Communication and Professional Skills (HANS) – 40 credits

 This dissertation module allows you to develop independent research skills, including data analysis, while conducting research on a topic in an area relevant to your programme of study.
 You will learn about science communication and the variety of methods in which science can be disseminated and communicated, and then put these methods into practice.
 You will also develop your professional skills, with a focus on employability.